 a feature on trade and trade policy

-An annual subscription to Global Apparel Markets is a cost-effective way to keep informed about trends and developments in the global apparel and fashion industries.
+An annual subscription to Global Apparel Markets is a cost-effective way to keep informed about trends and developments in the global apparel industry.

 Subscriptions are available in printed and/or digital formats.
 Printed and digital subscribers receive each issue in printed format in addition to a digital PDF file, which is available immediately on publication.